Generation of massively entangled bright states of light during harmonic generation in resonant media: Results and Discussion

-The developing quantum correlation is already apparent from the state intensity $|\phi_e(X_3,X_5)|^2$ shown as a function of the X-quadrature for both harmonics, which becomes both squeezed and rotated -- a tell-tale sign of a correlated state.
-To characterize entanglement, we use both the Schmidt number and the entanglement entropy.
-Both are obtained from the Schmidt decomposition of $\phi_e(X_3,X_5)$ as a sum over the separable states \cite{law00,grobe94}: $\phi_e(X_3,X_5)=\sum_i\lambda_i \phi_{e,i}(X_3)\phi_{e,i}(X_5)$, where $i=1,2,3,\ldots$, $\phi_{i}(X_3)$, $\phi_{i}(X_5)$ represents a set of single-harmonic wavefunctions, and $\lambda_i>0$ are the corresponding eigenvalues of the Schmidt decomposition, normalized so that $\sum_i \lambda_i^2=1$.
+While the growing squeezing is already very interesting, the overall quantum state Eq.(\ref{eq:Chi(X)}) is richer.
+Fig.\ref{Figure5} shows the case when two harmonics, $n=3$ and $n=5$, are efficiently generated.
+The developing quantum correlation is already apparent from the state intensity $|\phi_e(X_3,X_5)|^2$ shown as a function of the $X$-quadratures for both harmonics, which becomes both squeezed and rotated -- a tell-tale sign of a correlated state.
+To characterize entanglement, we use the Schmidt number and/or the entanglement entropy.
+Both are obtained from the Schmidt decomposition of $\phi_e(X_3,X_5)$ as a sum over the separable states \cite{law00,grobe94}: $\phi_e(X_3,X_5)=\sum_i\lambda_i \phi_{e,i}(X_3)\phi_{e,i}(X_5)$, where $i=1,2,3,\ldots$, $\phi_{i}(X_3)$, $\phi_{i}(X_5)$ represents a set of orthonormal single-harmonic wavefunctions, and $\lambda_i>0$ are the corresponding eigenvalues of the Schmidt decomposition, normalized so that $\sum_i \lambda_i^2=1$.
 Entanglement entropy $S$ is defined then as $S=-\sum_i \lambda_i^2\log_2\lambda_i^2$, whereas the Schmidt number $D$ is defined \cite{grobe94} as $D=1/{\sum{\lambda_i^4}}$.
-If the state is separable, we have $S=0$ and $D=1$, whereas for nonseparable states $S>0$, $D>1$.
+If the state is separable, we have $S=0$ and $D=1$, whereas for non-separable states, $S>0$, $D>1$.
 Both quantities show how entangled the states are.
 For the generated states, these measures are shown in Figure \ref{Figure5}, clearly demonstrating strong photon-number entanglement developed between harmonics.
 Importantly, the degree of entanglement and non-classicality of harmonics grows with increasing the average number of photons per harmonic, a very exciting trend.